-The ownership of real estate by legal entities allows the recognition of tax deductible depreciations according to the assets expected useful life.
-The applicable depreciation rates are laid down in the law, and deductions made above those rates are not deductible for corporate income tax purposes.
+The ownership of real estate by legal entities allows the recognition of tax deductible depreciations according to the asset's expected useful life.
+The applicable depreciation rates are laid down in the law and deductions made above those rates are not deductible for corporate income tax purposes.

 Several tax benefits are available under IMT and IMI, provided certain conditions are met.
-These include municipal property tax reductions on real estate assigned to the production of energy derived from renewable sources and to energy-efficient real estate, property tax exemptions on:

-- urban real estate subject to rehabilitation; - urban real estate built, expanded, improved or acquired for consideration for housing purposes; - real estate integrated in a tourist resort to which touristic utility has been granted; and - underground parking lots.
+These include municipal property tax reductions on real estate assigned to the production of energy derived from renewable sources and to energy-efficient real estate, and municipal property tax exemptions on (i) urban real estate subject to rehabilitation and (ii) urban real estate built, expanded, improved or acquired for consideration for housing purposes.